ChadMcCallum/WordPlay/README.md

 	- remember client devices to maintain player profile, avoid having to enter name every time
 - client & main screen disconnect logic
 	- on client disconnect, remove from main screen
+- change submission logic to a "time-slice" system
+	- clients can submit whatever they want, but the server evaluates all guesses after X seconds - the highest scoring submission gets the points for that timeslice. this prevents lots of players making the game more or less unplayable because of stolen letters

 Ideas:
 - refactor the code to be much better than it is